 By the end of the first year, MPhil students will have worked out a dissertation proposal, and plans for field or archival work to be undertaken during the summer months between the first and second years.

 In the second year, all students will attend a course on advanced methods, as part of which they will make a presentation of their developing dissertation project.
 Language track students will continue intensive language study, and take one further option paper.
 Non-language track students will take two further option papers.
 The major focus of the second year will be the 30,000 word dissertation, for which you will receive expert supervision.
 Students pursuing the Contemporary India stream must select a topic related to contemporary India.

 The MPhil is jointly taught by staff within the Social Sciences and Humanities Divisions, who will also assess your application.
-The application process is administered by the School of Interdisciplinary Area Studies.
+The application process is administered by the Oxford School of Global and Area Studies.